hadirkhan10/caravel_ibtida_soc/README.md

 :heavy_check_mark: Harden the design macro with 0 drc/lvs violations.

-:heavy_check_mark: Harden the user project wrapper with 0 drc/lvs violations.
+:x: Harden the user project wrapper with 0 drc/lvs violations.

 :heavy_check_mark: On-board the user project to Caravel.